OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 This guide uses the Intel® FPGA PAC D5005 as the platform for all tutorial steps.
 Additionally, this guide and the tutorial steps can be used with other platforms; However, please consult the **board** and FIM supplier of other platforms for specific instructions on the use of custom FIM to develop  AFU design.

-If you have worked with previous Programmable Acceleration products, you will find OFS for Stratix 10® FPGA is similar; however, there are differences, and you are advised to carefully read and follow the tutorial steps to understand the design tools and flow fully.
+If you have worked with previous Programmable Acceleration products, you will find OFS for Stratix® 10 FPGA is similar; however, there are differences, and you are advised to carefully read and follow the tutorial steps to understand the design tools and flow fully.